A Better Tomorrow II: Production

 After the success of A Better Tomorrow many imitators at other Hong Kong studios attempted to copy the film's success.
 As a result of the film's endearing popularity, a sequel was commissioned with John Woo returning as director as part of the reason Woo wanted to make the film was to give his friend Dean Shek a big part in the film to help alleviate financial troubles he was having at the time.

+Filming took place in Hong Kong, New York City, and Hoboken, New Jersey; the first time Woo had shot a film in the United States.

+Post-production

 As with the original film, Woo and producer Tsui Hark's working relationship was tumultuous with the two fighting about everything from the script to the editing with Woo delivering an initial cut of two hours and forty minutes which the studio reacted with ire and demanded the film be trimmed down within a week to under two hours.
 Woo largely disowned the final version calling it "uneven" and "unsatisfying" but does remain proud of the film's final gunfight.